Elijah2424/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+A script that displays the 10 newest files in the current directory.